UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 This page highlights the power supplies available for user use and briefly explains the LEDs on the board.
 More details on the LEDs is available elsewhere but it was felt a brief overview here combined with the main connections a user may want to use would be nice to have on one page.

-## USB and the Ethernet Connectors On The Raspberry Pi Computer
+## USB and the Other Connectors On The Raspberry Pi Computer

 Although not technically on the MCB itself these can be extremely popular for many users.
 The Ethernet can be very handy for lab development to not have to worry about WiFi or lack of WiFi.

 One common use is that users can add more serial ports using USB to serial ports.
 Another common usage is to plug into a USB port for a device such as a Lidar or other expansion IO device.
 Keep in mind the power supplied by USB ports varies and in a general way may be lower than your device requires so see the power jacks we discuss next rather than expect the USB to supply currents much over 100mA in a reliable way.

+### Raspberry Pi Audio And Display connectors
+The Raspberry Pi may be connected to two types of full displays.

+We sometimes use the Raspberry Pi 7" touch screen that plugs into the flat ribbon cable on one edge of this small CPU.
+You will very soon see some Magni based products using this display.

+There is an HDMI connector on the Raspberry Pi 3 and the recent shipments we have use the Raspberry Pi 4 which has two HDMI micro connectors.

+All models of the Raspberry Pi have audio input and output on a 3.5mm compound jack.

 ## A Comprehensive Description Of MCB Connections